 When you say you are vegan, some people think you don't have a balanced diet, rich in several types of food that provide you with vitamins and minerals essential for the proper functioning of our body.
+Many advise the use of food supplements to supplement this diet.
+But are they really necessary?

 Is it a myth or a fact?